 The majority of Shaw Academy complaints seems to be with billing, service, or shipping issues.
 Many students were frustrated when being charged even after cancelling.
 Many emails and phone calls are never returned, and hard copy diplomas never arriving.

 Another valid concern is the pre-recorded webinars.
-As you’ll see below, in the snapshot, the recording was done in 2016.
+Many of the recordings were done in 2016.
 Depending on the course you choose, this is a problem.
 Social media, for example.
 The way you use social media for any type of advertising or promotion changes rapidly.
 What worked in 2016 will not work today.
 This type of training needs to be continually upgraded.

 I am always careful to take each “scam” comment with a grain of salt, but there are just too many.
 And quite recent as well.
 Below is a screenshot of a complaint from Susan, on August 27, 2018, on the website “Online Study Australia“.